 Julia identifies with this typical freshman struggle.
 "The most difficult part of first-semester studio was overcoming the iterative process.
 Accepting that your first idea isn’t right and going back once you think you’ve found a solution is frustrating.
 To overcome this, it was important to me to keep track of my thoughts in writing or drawing form, constantly."

-Students at the Buffalo School begin almost immediately to work with materials and physical modeling to advance their design.
-This is partly due to their inclination as "makers" but also because "thinking through making" is the pedagogical crux of the Buffalo School.
+Students at the School of Architecture and Planning begin almost immediately to work with materials and physical modeling to advance their design.
+This is partly due to their inclination as "makers" but also because "thinking through making" is the pedagogical crux of the School of Architecture and Planning.
 Dennis Maher, clinical assistant professor of architecture and lead faculty member for freshman studio semester #2, explains:

 "This school believes that learning through making gives students a far better understanding and confidence in their work.
 They learn what labor is involved in the pouring of concrete, wood joinery, fastening different materials, and basic support systems.
 This also allows students to appreciate the poetic reality of details, through process and materiality.
 When they make the things they draw, students then have to face their flaws and successes.
 This then can be translated through multiple scales, preparing the students for future situations."